UniSiegenWiNeMe/opendash-docs/guides/using-the-Api-Class.md

 This should work from every folder, since npm is installed globally on your machine.

 Then, get the open.DASH Class by requiring it in the file xou want to use open.DASH in.
-Secondly, create an instance to be able to use the API (IN WHICH FILE??).
+Secondly, create an instance to be able to use the API

+TODO: SPECIFY FILE.

 ```js